vis-kid/octopress_drafts_previewer/source/_posts/2015-11-28-Middleman-Basics-04-Podcast-02.markdown

 ```

 The above default of looping through our posts and tags that comes with Middleman is fine.
 I want to have it a bit smarter though and introduce shuffling to both recent posts and tags.
-That way, the user doesn’t only see that last ten articles or a huge list of tags but a randomized version of both that is always ten items long—which does not consume a whole lot of space and let’s me align both items in the footer more beautifully.
+That way, the user doesn’t only see the last ten articles or a huge list of tags but a randomized version of both that is always ten items long—which does not consume a whole lot of space and let’s me align both items in the footer more beautifully.
+I renamed the **h3** for posts as well.

 **source/layouts/layout.erb**